ericproffitt/TopicModelsVB.jl/README.md

 # TopicModelsVB.jl
 A Julia Package for Variational Bayesian Topic Modeling.

 Topic Modeling is concerned with discovering the latent low-dimensional thematic structure within corpora.
 Modeling this latent structure is done using either Markov chain Monte Carlo (MCMC) methods, or variational Bayesian (VB) methods.
 The former approach is slower, but unbiased.
 Given infinite time, MCMC will fit the desired model exactly.
-The latter method is faster (often much faster), but biased, as approximations to distributions must be made in order to insure model tractability.
+The latter method is faster (often much faster), but biased since one must approximate distributions in order to insure tractability.
 This package takes the latter approach to topic modeling.

 # Dependencies
 ```julia